neomjs/neo/.github/VISION.md

         1. An npx create-app script (see <a href="https://github.com/neomjs/neo/issues/90">#90</a>)
         2. The build-my-apps scripts should work as well, when used outside of the repo (manually hacked this into the Real World app version 1)
+* Mobile Support
+    1. Add touch based events (swipe, long-tap, etc.) to the global domListeners
+    2. Split the current events into desktop & mobile and add a Neo.config to choose which ones to use
+    3. Use the events based on the browser feature detection
+    4. Create new components and adjust current ones to better work on mobile

 Copyright (c) 2015 - today, Tobias Uhlig & Rich Waters